Discover new Fonio Super-Grain!

-It is a delicious alternative to rice, quinoa, couscous or polenta.
+It is a great alternative to rice, quinoa, couscous or polenta.
 Try it in stir-fries, stews, soups, vegan burgers, stuffed peppers, casseroles, salads, tabbouleh, buddah bowls or as a side dish.
 It can be used to replace any grain in any dish and also makes a delicious, creamy porridge.

 Fonio Health Benefits

-Fonio is a highly nutritious Super-Grain that is packed with health benefits.
+Fonio is a highly nutritious Super-Grain that is packed with benefits.
 Aduna Fonio is 100% natural, organic and vegan.
 It is:

 - Low GI